rshevchuk-git/mcp/src/aws-api-mcp-server/README.md

 This server bridges the gap between AI assistants and AWS services, allowing you to create, update, and manage AWS resources across all available services.
 It helps with AWS CLI command selection and provides access to the latest AWS API features and services, even those released after an AI model's knowledge cutoff date.

+This MCP server is meant for testing, development, and evaluation purposes.

 ## Prerequisites
 - You must have an AWS account with credentials properly configured.
 Please refer to the official documentation [here ↗](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials) for guidance.
 We recommend configuring your credentials using the `AWS_API_MCP_PROFILE_NAME` environment variable (see [Configuration Options](#-configuration-options) section for details).
 If